kubernetes/website/content/en/docs/concepts/overview/what-is-kubernetes.md

 {{% /capture %}}

 {{% capture body %}}
-Kubernetes is a cloud infrastructure that provides for the deployment and orchestration of containerized applications.
+Kubernetes is a cloud platform that provides for the deployment and orchestration of containerized applications.
 It is a portable and extensible open-source platform that is capable of managing both containerized workloads and services.
-Kubernetes provides key features such as a declarative configuration and deployment model, built in support for application replicas and autoscaling of applications, and also provides support for deploying multiple versions of an application.
+Kubernetes provides key features such as a declarative configuration and deployment model, built in support for application replicas and autoscaling of applications, and also support for deploying multiple versions of an application.
-In addition, Kubernetes has built in health-checking support for its applications, and networking and volume support as well.
+In addition, Kubernetes has built in health-checking support for its applications, and networking and volume support.

 Google open-sourced the Kubernetes project in 2014.
 Kubernetes builds upon a [decade and a half of experience that Google has with running production workloads at scale](https://research.google.com/pubs/pub43438.html), combined with best-of-breed ideas and practices from the community.
 Kubernetes has a large and rapidly growing ecosystem.
-Kubernetes is now available as a hosted managed service from all major public cloud providers, and there are several distribution options available for running Kubernetes as an on-premises private cloud as well.
+All major public cloud providers offer Kubernetes as a hosted managed service, and there are several distribution options available for running Kubernetes as an on-premises private cloud as well.
 Furthermore, Kubernetes services, support, and tools are widely available.